Adia Lab Causal Discovery Challenge - 1st Place Solution

 In addition to the previous tensor, the model also receives a tensor of size $p \times (p-1)$ which holds integers identifying the type of edge.
 The type of an edge $u \rightarrow v$ is one of the following:

-- $u$ is $X$ but $v$ is not $Y$
+- $u$ is $X$ (the treatment) but $v$ is not $Y$ (the outcome)

 - $u$ is $Y$ but $v$ is not $X$